 This will be my second year as a Writing Mentor, and I really enjoyed working with students from a wide range of subjects last year and guiding them within all areas of their academic writing.
 I am looking forward to working with new students this year and sharing my experiences of academic writing within higher education.

 I am currently studying for an MA in History after graduating with a degree in Criminology.
-Both of these subjects have interested me greatly and I have a strong passion for academic and non academic writing.
+Both of these subjects have interested me greatly and I have a strong passion for academic and non-academic writing.
 A common theme of my marked assignments has been a consistent and strong understanding of academic writing, which I believe will then enable me to help others in developing theirs.
-Throughout my time at University I have faced many tests with varying degrees of success; yet for all this I am writing this today, happy with where I have arrived thus far.
+Throughout my time at University I have faced many tests with varying degrees of success; yet for all this, I am writing this today, happy with where I have arrived thus far.
 The point I would like to underline is that it is rarely the case that anyone will go through University without hitting a wall (figuratively… hopefully).
-As a mentor, I am eager to help guide people not only in developing their academic writing, but in understanding that stumbling points are frequent - not fatal.
+As a mentor, I am eager to help guide people not only in developing their academic writing but in understanding that stumbling points are frequent - not fatal.
 I believe that my academic experience will allow me to help others develop their academic skills, and I hope on a whole to generally be a friendly, understanding mentor.

 My name is Kim, and I am currently studying an English Literature MA at Liverpool Hope University.
 I've previously studied English before at undergraduate level at Hope, and I've chosen to continue my studies after three years in the working world.
 Being a peer mentor is very rewarding, and I enjoy helping and encouraging students with their studies.
 I want to become a teacher in the future, and I'm hoping my Masters and peer mentoring will help me achieve that goal.
-Outside of mentoring and studying, I enjoy reading (from fantasy & sci-fi to Jane Austen), watching football, playing guitar, and I'm currently trying to learn how to speak another language (German!).
-I love travelling and seeing new places too, and some day I want to travel the world
+Outside of mentoring and studying, I enjoy reading (from fantasy & sci-fi to Jane Austen), watching football, playing the guitar, and I'm currently trying to learn how to speak another language (German!).
+I love travelling and seeing new places too, and someday I want to travel the world

 If you are interested in becoming a Writing Mentor, please ensure that you are signed up to Hope Works.
-You can do this by either popping into the employability hub in the Gateway building or emailing firstname.lastname@example.org for more information.
+You can do this by either popping into the employability hub in the Gateway building or email firstname.lastname@example.org for more information.